-Supervises the Jail operations and employees as well as performing jailer duties as required.
+Supervises Jail operations and Correction Officers as well as performing jailer duties as required.

-Jailers are responsible for the daily operation and the safety and security of the Coffey County Jail.
+Corrections is responsible for the daily operation and the safety and security of the Coffey County Jail.
 The jail is a 21 bed facility.
-Jailers must go through a basic corrections officer school, defensive tactics training as well as Taser training.
-Within the jail is a jailer assigned to the records division.
-This position is responsible for management of records, data entry, and offender registration.
+Correction Officers must go through a basic corrections officer school, defensive tactics training as well as Taser training.

-Dispatchers re responsible for operating the Communications Center 24 hours a day, 7 days a week.
-They handle administrative calls, calls for service, and 911 calls.
-911 calls include fire, EMS, and law enforcement.
+Dispatchers are responsible for operating the Communications Center 24 hours a day, 7 days a week.
+They handle all calls for service and 911 calls.
+911 calls include Fire, EMS, and Law Enforcement.
 The communications center is a completely computerized system that requires the dispatchers to possess technology skills.

 Lake Patrol / Attendant